mysterious-ranger301/SPL/README.txt

 So first of all, unpack the .zip file and you'll see the .py file and this README.txt file.
-You can use this module in any of your Python programs (I assume your version if Py3 and you have Windows, but I think it should work with Py2 or Linux).
+You can use this module in any of your Python programs (I assume your version if Py3 and you have Windows, but I think it should work with Py2).
 What this module does, is it lets your program open files with their appropriate apps.
 For example, you say spl.Open('Test.txt'), Python will open that file in, say, notepad.
-For macOSX users, I'll make a version just for you.
+For macOSX users, I have a version for macOS, but most of the features rely on command line, so you'll have to download and edit for youself.
-Another feature is you can use the command line with this module.
+And as for Linux, sadly I couldn't get the linux version working, so you'll have to replicate it yourself :( Another feature is you can use the command line with this module.
 Say you type:
 spl.cmd('pip3 install numpy')